proofrock/ws4sqlite-docs/cheat-sheet.md

             "values": { "id": 1, "val": "a" }
         },
         {
-            "statement": "#Q2",            // # + ID of the Stored Statement
+            "statement": "#Q2",            // '#' + the ID of the Stored Statement
             "valuesBatch": [
                 { "id": 2, "val": "b" },
                 { "id": 3, "val": "c" }